saucecontrol/Compact-ICC-Profiles/readme.md

 ---
 ### Rec.
 709 (BT.709)

 [Rec.
 709](https://en.wikipedia.org/wiki/Rec._709) is a color space created for video but occasionally appears in image files.
-Note that although the color primaries are *very* similar to sRGB, Rec.
+Note that although the color primaries are nearly identical to sRGB, Rec.
 709 uses a different transfer curve, so these color spaces are not interchangeable.

 | File Name | File Size | Description String | Notes |
 |--|--|--|--|